HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/search/searching_local_portal/srccrwlindxsite.md

 -   The secured portal pages are pages that users can view only if they authenticate themselves to the portal by logging in to the portal with a user ID and password.
 For details, see *configuring search on a secured portal site*.

-    !!! note
-        You can crawl, index, and search secured portal pages only on your local portal installation.
+    **Note:** You can crawl, index, and search secured portal pages only on your local portal installation.
 For security reasons, you cannot crawl secured pages of one portal site from another portal site.

 If you customize search on your portal site, you might find useful information under the topics about configuring the default location for search collections and Resetting the default search collection.